dustsigns/lecture-demos/camera_models/intrinsics_readme.md

 Program parameters
 ------------------

-* **3-D model** (optional): File path of the PLY model to be rotated.
+* **3-D model** (optional): File path of the PLY model to be displayed.
 If no path is specified, a 3-D cone (see parameters below) will be created instead.

 Hard-coded parameters
 ---------------------